By Mary McGuire (@Badgerpolo)

 Much of the work is around helping people within the business figure out what the “problem” is, and then using data to solve it as best you can.

 How does a person get into Data Science?

 As with most careers, everyone’s path is unique and different.

-Jeff’s started in healthcare.
-With a Master’s degree in biostatistics, he worked with researchers and physicians to quantify factors influencing health outcomes in different people (think studies of drugs, medical devices, and patient education programs).
+Data scientists have very diverse backgrounds, in our case it started in healthcare working with researchers and physicians to quantify factors influencing health outcomes in different people (think studies of drugs, medical devices, and patient education programs).
 So when you hear stats about your health, that’s data science at work!